 (I feel like I need to pause here and reassure you that while I am about to deep-dive Basic Instinct as if it were a lost work of Orson Welles, this is not going to escalate.
 For example, I will never, ever subject you to my critical thoughts on Sliver.
 Even this here lowbrow train reaches the end of its line well before goddamn Sliver.)

 But a person should love their petty vices without shame.
 Can I really be so alone in finding this movie fun?
-Basic Instinct is easily the zenith of the American erotic thriller genre: it marries a classic femme fatale noir plot with high production values and plenty of overly choreographed softcore sex.
+Basic Instinct is easily the zenith of the American erotic thriller genre: it marries a classic femme fatale noir plot with high production values and plenty of overly choreographed softcore.
 It cast aside the heavier themes of marriage and morality covered in predecessors like Fatal Attraction and 9 1/2 Weeks, and focused squarely on the fantasy.
-Basic Instinct is best known for making a star out of Sharon Stone and putting Joe Eszterhas on the map (the former is well deserved and the latter, I’m still dubious about), and for generating wildly polarized reactions from critics and moviegoers alike.
+Basic Instinct is best known for making a star out of Sharon Stone and putting Joe Eszterhas on the map (the former is well deserved and the latter I’m still dubious about), and for generating wildly polarized reactions from critics and moviegoers alike.

 Despite significant protests by the LGBT community during its production and after its release, a scandal involving the leading lady slapping the director at a test screening, and last minute cuts to secure an R rating, the film went on to be a top performer at the box office, netting over $350 million.
-Why?
-Because it’s undeniably as pleasing to watch as it is problematic to think about.
+It’s undeniably as pleasing to watch as it is problematic to think about.

-For the most part, it’s an incredibly satisfying film to look at: shots are dominated by San Francisco mansions and Big Sur beach houses.
+Basic Instinct is an incredibly satisfying film to look at: shots are dominated by San Francisco mansions and Big Sur beach houses.
 Mountains and redwoods loom and the Pacific ocean roils.
 Glossy Lotus Esprits sprint city streets and boomerang around dead man’s curves.
 The interiors are furnished opulently with Picassos and potted palms, etched glass, gold rococo, and cream colored marble.
 The wardrobes are full of ivory crepe and cocoa colored double-facing silk and plush oatmeal knits.

 The moneyed aesthetic of the film is unquestionably part of its staying power; apart from a garish disco scene (and honestly, don’t all nightclubs look a little tacky on film?), none of the stars features so much as a dated haircut.
 Jerry Goldsmith, whose Chinatown soundtrack elegantly bridged 1940s noir with 1970s New Hollywood, applies the same logic to the Basic Instinct score, teasing only a twinge of synthetic sound and anchoring the film in a romantic Herrmann-inspired orchestral swell.